agsb/u2forth.asm/README.md

   u2forth is based in eForth dictionary from Dr. Ting, except for

-         1. using Indirect Thread Code, to minimize size of all
+         1. using Indirect Thread Code (?), to minimize size of all
          2. using interrupts, to have a live system (**)
          3. have a timer in miliseconds, vide 2 (**)
          4. do not use real PC and SP, vide 2